jrosen48/utk-homepage/content/post/2020-03-11-requesting-your-feedback-data-science-in-education-using-r-is-almost-ready.md

 If you prefer, you can email us with any suggested edits at [authors@datascienceineducation.com].

 Any and all edits are welcome, including grammatical edits and those related to the code and its output.
+We plan to submit the book to the publisher, *Routledge*, by March 30.